sysgears/grain/docs/latest.markdown

 Grain provides `SiteConfig.groovy` file for general configuration.
 For specifying configuration in this file, use [ConfigSlurper](http://groovy.codehaus.org/ConfigSlurper) syntax.
-When working with `SiteConfig.groovy`, you may use set of pre-defined variables.
+When working with `SiteConfig.groovy`, you may use a set of pre-defined variables.
 These variables are:

 `site` - access point to website resources and configuration